 11. What sort of reporting schedule do you require for grant recipients?

 All grant recipients are required to provide the Arts Council with documentation and evaluation of arts projects and programs through a final grant report.
 Final payments of grant awards are not made without submission of a final grant report.

 The Arts Council relies on a public process and a panel made up of national arts professionals to adjudicate funding requests through the annual grant and project grant program.
 Following the adjudication process, the Arts Council employs a funding formula to derive allocation amounts.

-14. What documentation will I need to submit with my Annual Grant application?
+13. What documentation will I need to submit with my City Annual Grant application?